by Dr Stephen Hamil

 - Objects containing standardised information certified to the NBS BIM Object Standard; and

-- Objects containing the reference codes allowing easy linkage with NBS specification products.
+- Objects containing classifications allowing easy linkage with NBS specification products.

 The screenshots below show objects being dragged and dropped from the National BIM Library into Autodesk Revit and objects being managed and grouped against projects online.

 The NBS guidance covers key topics that are considered when designing a building.
 This guidance is grouped by system types (for example, ceilings or intruder detection) or product types (for example boilers or windows).
-Within these guidance pages the information is arranged by key topic such as fire performance, acoustic performance, health and safety and sustainability.
+Links to key industry publications, such as standards from BSI or technical documents from CIBSE or BSRIA are maintained within the guidance.

 The screenshot below shows the NBS guidance being viewed within the NBS plug-in for Autodesk Revit.